 With the school year and extracurriculars in full swing and homework piling up, it can be hard finding a free moment to catch up with your kids, let alone go on a day trip with the whole family.
 However, family bonding doesn’t have to involve long weekends at Six Flags or expensive trips to vacation spots.
 You can find fun activities to do in your own town from going to a local sporting event, going to the zoo, visiting a historic area where you live, going hiking, to just taking a stroll through your town after dinner.
 Just finding a few hours to spend time together can make a big difference.
 Here are five more ideas to create quality family bonding time:

 1. Volunteer at your child’s school, church, or extracurricular activities

 This is a great way to get to know what your child is doing on a day-to-day basis.
 By volunteering, you can also get to know your child’s teachers and peers.
 Getting involved with school or after-school activities also lets you connect with your child in the future by asking them specific questions you would not have known about before.

 Here are three ways you can turn a meal into a family bonding experience:

 - Cooking nights.
-Make it fun by allowing each child to choose a recipe out of a cook book that you approve of.
-You could let each child to choose a recipe on certain days of the week. (e.g. child #1 gets Mondays and Fridays, child #2 gets Tuesdays and Thursdays, Parent gets Wednesdays and weekends.)
+Make it fun by allowing each child to choose a recipe out of a cookbook that you approve of.
+You could let each child choose a recipe on certain days of the week. (e.g. child #1 gets Mondays and Fridays, child #2 gets Tuesdays and Thursdays, and Parent gets Wednesdays and weekends.)

 - Simply eat dinner together as many days a week as you can.
 As a conversation starter, you could ask everyone at the table what was the highlight of their day and what they’re looking forward to that week.